ficmichal/FantasyFun/README.md

 ### Lesson 2

-Encapsulate all endpoint with ActionResult proper objects.
+Encapsulate all endpoints with ActionResult proper objects.